Fractional $p$-caloric functions are Lipschitz: Mathematical setup and preliminaries

 We define $C^{2}(\Omega\times(t_1,t_2])$ as the space of functions $v \colon \Omega\times(t_1,t_2] \to\mathbb R$ that are $C^{2}$ in the spatial variables and $C^{1}$ in time.
 Similarly, we define $C^{1,1}(\Omega\times(t_1,t_2])$ as the space of functions that are $C^{1,1}$ in the spatial variables and $C^{0,1}$ in time.
 We also define the tail spaces $L^{p-1}_{sp}(\R^d)$ consisting of all functions $w\colon \R^d \to \R$ satisfying

-We use the notation $\gamma^-$ to denote any number which is strictly less than $\gamma$.
+We use the notation $\gamma^-$ to denote an arbitrary number strictly smaller than $\gamma$.
 Throughout the paper, we say that a constant is universal if it depends only on $d$, $p$, and $s$.
 We usually denote small universal constants by $c$ and large ones by $C$, which may vary from line to line.
 We may enumerate them when necessary.